 From around 1600 the British, the French and the Dutch (and later the Danish and Swedish) began to challenge Spanish control of Caribbean indigenous territories.
 First, the Dutch settled Essequibo, now part of Guyana.
 Then in 1624 an Englishman, Thomas Warner, financed by a London merchant Ralph Merrifield, arrived in St. Christopher/St. Kitt's.
 In 1625 Merrifield, with the patronage of the Earl of Carlisle, obtained land grants from the King of England to settle St. Kitt's, Nevis, Montserrat and Barbados (Hart 1998:5).
 In 1627 the English King granted Carlisle "the islands of St. Kitts, Nevis, Grenada, St. Vincent, St. Lucia, Barbados, Martinique, Dominica, Marie Galante, Guadeloupe, Antigua, Montserrat and several others, some of which did not exist" (ibid.).
 Following English settlement of Barbados in 1627, "financed by the Courteen brothers, Anglo-Dutch merchants" (ibid:6), Warner settled Nevis in 1628.
 The Courteen brothers, with their noble patron the Earl of Montgomery and Pembroke, also obtained a royal grant to Trinidad.
 However, Trinidad (sighted by Columbus in 1498 and settled by Spain in 1592) would remain under Spanish rule until the British conquest of 1797, despite French settlement in the late eighteenth century (Brereton 1981; Besson 1989).
-In 1629 New
+In 1629 New Providence (now Nassau) in the Bahamas was colonised, though the settlement was destroyed by the Spanish in 1641 (Hart 1998:6).

-&lt;sup>14 This treaty, the Treaty of Tordesillas, followed (and modified) a series of papal bulls issued in 1493 "which established a line of demarcation between the colonial possessions of the two states" (Williams 1964:3).
+&lt;sup>13 This treaty, the Treaty of Tordesillas, followed (and modified) a series of papal bulls issued in 1493 "which established a line of demarcation between the colonial possessions of the two states" (Williams 1964:3).

-&lt;sup>15 With the founding of San Josef de Oruna (St. Joseph).
+&lt;sup>14 With the founding of San Josef de Oruna (St. Joseph).